Inverted pendulum driven by a horizontal random force: statistics of the never-falling trajectory and supersymmetry: Introduction

 To illustrate the concept of the non-FT, in Fig.\ \ref{F:veer} we plot nine non-falling solutions of the boundary-value problem for the pendulum equation (\ref{eq}) with $\theta(0)=-\pi/2$, 0, $\pi/2$ and $\theta(T)=-\pi/2$, 0, $\pi/2$ calculated for the same given realization of the driving force $f(t)$ on the interval $(0,T)$.
 Each trajectory is obtained by adjusting the initial velocity $\dot\theta(0)$ to keep the trajectory in the strip $|\theta(t)|<\pi/2$.
 In accordance with CR, a non-falling solution of the boundary-value problem exists for any initial and final value within the strip.

 A crucial observation that we make is that \emph{the non-FT solving the boundary-value problem for Eq.\ \eqref{eq} is unique}.
 To the best of our knowledge, the uniqueness of non-FT has not been discussed in the mathematical literature.
 On the one hand, this fact can be easily verified by direct numerical simulations.
-On the other hand, it can be proved with the help of the lemma claiming that if two non-FT $\theta_1(t)$ and $\theta_2(t)$ are such that $\theta_1(\tau)<\theta_2(\tau)$ and $\dot\theta_1(\tau)<\dot\theta_2(\tau)$ then $\theta_1(t)<\theta_2(t)$ for all $t>\tau$.
-A detailed proof of the uniqueness of the non-FT will be given elsewhere.
+On the other hand, it can be proved with the help of the \emph{no-way-to-catch Lemma} claiming that if two non-FT $\theta_1(t)$ and $\theta_2(t)$ are such that $\theta_1(\tau)<\theta_2(\tau)$ and $\dot\theta_1(\tau)<\dot\theta_2(\tau)$ then $\theta_1(t)<\theta_2(t)$ for all $t>\tau$.
+A detailed proof of the uniqueness of the non-FT is given in Appendix \ref{SI:Uniq}.

 The shaded region in Fig.\ \ref{F:veer} shows a bundle of non-falling solution for the boundary-value problem with all possible start and end points.
 For a sufficiently long time interval ($\omega T\gg1$), these trajectories diverge significantly only near the end points, whereas at intermediate values of $t$ they closely follow each other.
-The larger is $T$, the smaller is the width of the bundle.
+The larger is $T$, the smaller is the width of the bundle in the middle of the interval.
 Finally, if we extend the time interval at which we study non-falling solutions to the whole real axis, the bundle of non-falling trajectories will become infinitely thin, thus defining \emph{a unique never-falling trajectory}.
 The never-falling trajectory is an attractor of all non-falling trajectories defined on a finite time interval.
 This attractor is absolutely unstable: any deviation from it will exponentially quickly take the trajectory out of the strip $-\pi/2<\theta<\pi/2$.

 A never-falling trajectory (hereafter denoted by NFT) is a complicated functional of the driving force $f(t)$.
 Obtaining it for a given $f(t)$ is equivalent to solving an inverse control problem in control theory \cite{control}.
 However when the pendulum is driven by an irregular force (noise), instead of restoration of the particular form of the NFT, it is more natural to address its statistical properties.